sourcehunter/fortress-copy/README.md

 There are (known) cases where your savegame will get corrupted (details below)!

 Backup your world before atempting ANY meddling with the data!
-Once the world is broken, you world is lost!
+Once the world is broken, your world is lost!

 # Requirements